 Do you have older children as well?
 Carrying your new baby in a sling can make it easier for you to spend time with an older sibling.
 A sling can free up your hands, allowing you to hold another child as well.

-Holding your baby skin-to-skin could benefit your milk supply.
-Constant contact can remind your body it has a job to do.
+Holding your baby skin-to-skin and carrying them in a sling can benefit your milk supply.
+Constant contact with your baby can remind your body it has a job to do.
 You might feel able to nurse more frequently and for a few minutes longer than normal.